First, a quick game of word association. What word immediately springs to mind when you hear someone say ‘malpractice’?

 But we’re not talking just about being out pocket here – we’re talking actual bodily injury and mental anguish allegedly caused directly by you.
 That’s the kind of suffering it can be difficult to put a price tag on.

 Agreed, it occurred in the course of your normal work, so is intrinsically linked to your professional services.
-But professional indemnity (PI) insurance simply isn’t designed to cover physical or mental harm.
+But professional indemnity insurance simply isn’t designed to cover physical or mental harm.

 Instead, treatment (also known as 'medical') malpractice insurance picks up the baton if there’s a claim and pays all your legal expenses as well as any compensation you’re liable for.
 That’s crucial because damages for more serious injuries can run into the £thousands.

 You might be wondering whether your public liability insurance might pick up the tab instead.
 Unfortunately, it won't.
 Not if it’s a treatment, therapy or some sort of physical coaching that’s gone wrong.